-Our aim is to continually improve maturity for asset management activities where the benefits exceed the costs.
-Improvement tasks with costs and target dates have been identified and documented in the Improvement Plan.
+Our aim is to continually improve maturity of asset management activities where the benefits exceed the costs.
+Costed improvement actions and target dates have been identified and documented in the Improvement Plan (Section 5.10).

 This SAMP is based on a low to medium level of confidence information.
-Successful implementation of the Improvement Plan will increase confidence over time.
+Successful implementation of the Improvement Plan will increase the levels of confidence.

-Financial projections are predicated on existing services remaining largely the same over the next 10 years whilst catering for the predicted increase in population.
+Financial projections are predicated on existing service levels remaining largely the same over the next 10 years whilst catering for the predicted increase in population.